Disclaimer: The information on this page is continuously changing. Please check back often.

 Vaccine approval is driven by science.
 The FDA, CDC, and independent advisors all review vaccine safety and effectiveness data before any vaccine is approved or allowed for distribution.
 COVID-19 vaccines go through all of the usual steps and phases that all vaccines go through to get full approval.
 Early-phase studies of the vaccines show that they are safe.

-While there are many COVID-19 vaccine candidates in development, and currently two that have received emergency use authorization from the FDA – Pfizer-BioNTech and Moderna.
+There are many COVID-19 vaccine candidates in development, yet currently, only three have received emergency use authorization from the FDA – Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen.
 To receive emergency use authorization, the biopharmaceutical manufacturer must have followed at least half of the study participants for at least two months after completing the vaccination series, and the vaccine must be proven safe and effective in that population.
 In addition to the safety review by the FDA, the Advisory Committee on Immunization Practices has convened a panel of vaccine safety experts to independently evaluate the safety data from the clinical trial.
 Mayo Clinic vaccine experts also will review available data.
 The safety of the COVID-19 vaccine is being closely monitored by the Centers for Disease Control and Prevention.

 You can visit the CDC's website for more information about the safety of COVID-19 vaccines: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html.